JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2022-04-03-jetpack-compose-effect-handlers.md

 ## What is a side effect? 🌀

-Any Android applications contain side effects.
-They are also called "effects" quite often, in case you've been wondering.
-A side effect is essentially **anything that escapes the scope of the function**.
+Any Android application contains side effects, which are also very frequently called "effects", in case you were wondering.
+A side effect is essentially **anything that escapes the scope of the function** where it is called.

-Here is an example of what could be a side effect to keep an external state updated.
+Here is an example of a side effect to keep an external state updated.

-> Please **don't do this**, this is an anti-pattern in Compose that actually implies different issues I'll explain below.
+> ⚠️ Please **don't do this**, this is an anti-pattern in Compose that actually implies different issues that I'll explain below.

 ```kotlin
 @Composable